 Mr. August is also admitted to practice before the United States Supreme Court and has represented the Tax Section of The Florida Bar in writing and filing an amicus curiae brief with the Court in a landmark tax case, Commissioner v.
 Estate of Hubert, 520 U. S. 93 (1997).
 He served as Vice-Chair (Publications) of the American Bar Association, Section of Taxation, and the Editor-in-Chief of the Tax Lawyer, Vols.
 58 and 59.
 He previously served as Chair of the Tax Section's Committees on S Corporations and Continuing Legal Education.
 He served as Chair of the Tax Section's Pass-Through Entity Integration Task Force and was appointed to the blue ribbon Task Force on Wealth Transfer Tax Reform and wrote a significant portion of the White Paper that the Task Force submitted to Congress and the Treasury.

 Jerald is a member of the New York, Florida and Pennsylvania Bar Associations.
-He is also a member of the American College of Tax Counsel, the American College of Trust and Estate Counsel, the American Tax Policy Institute, the American Law Institute and has long served as the Editor-in-Chief of Business Entities, a bi-monthly tax publication which is published by Thomson Reuters and is carried on Westlaw in which he has published numerous articles on federal taxation.
+He is also a member of the American College of Tax Counsel, the American College of Trust and Estate Counsel, the American Tax Policy Institute, the American Law Institute and had long served as the Editor-in-Chief of Business Entities, a bi-monthly tax publication which was published by Thomson Reuters and is carried on Westlaw and its successor is the journal of Corporate Taxation.
 He is a contributor in the area of partnership taxation to Tax Notes, the weekly Tax Analysts publication.

 Mr. August received a B.S. and B.A. degree from the Wharton School of the University of Pennsylvania (1974).
 He earned his Juris Doctorate from the University of Pittsburgh School of Law (1977) and was awarded an LL.M. in Taxation from the New York University School of Law (1980).